-James Blakemore is an Assistant Professor in the Department of Chemistry at the University of Kansas.
+James Blakemore is an Associate Professor in the Department of Chemistry at the University of Kansas.
 James was raised in Kansas, and studied chemistry with Francis D’Souza at Wichita State University, graduating in 2007.
 James then moved to Yale University, completing his Ph.D. in Chemistry in 2012 as a student of Gary Brudvig and Robert Crabtree.
 Upon completing his Ph.D., James did postdoctoral work at Caltech with Harry Gray as a Fellow of the NSF CCI Solar Fuels Program and a Prize Fellow of the Resnick Sustainability Institute.

 Senior Postdoctoral Scholar in Chemistry, Caltech, 2012-2015